zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 **AWS Proton** allows you to deploy any serverless or container-based application with increased efficiency, consistency, and control.
 You can define infrastructure standards and effective continuous delivery pipelines for your organization.
 Proton breaks down the infrastructure into environment and service (“infrastructure as code” templates).

 **Amazon Rekognition** is simply a service that can identify the objects, people, text, scenes, and activities on your images or videos, as well as detect any inappropriate content.

+You can use **Amazon Data Lifecycle Manager** (Amazon DLM) to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes.

+**AWS Network Firewall** is a stateful, managed network firewall and intrusion detection and prevention service for your virtual private cloud (VPC) that you created in Amazon Virtual Private Cloud (Amazon VPC).
+With Network Firewall, you can filter traffic at the perimeter of your VPC.
+This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.
+Network Firewall uses the open source intrusion prevention system (IPS), Suricata, for stateful inspection.
+Network Firewall supports Suricata compatible rules.

+**AWS Control Tower** provides a single location to easily set up your new well-architected multi-account environment and govern your AWS workloads with rules for security, operations, and internal compliance.